shipyardapp/Shipyard-Documentation/docs/reference/triggers/README.md

 ## Definition

 Triggers are the logic that determines when either a [Vessel](../vessels/) or a [Fleet](../fleets/) begins running.
-They are set on the "Triggers" tab and can only be set up after the Vessel or Fleet has been created.
+They are set on the Triggers tab and can only be set up after the Vessel or Fleet has been created.

 There are currently 3 types of supported triggers: